moutazmuhammad/Kubernetes/security/5-generate certificates.md

 # Generate Certificates

-* To generate certificates, there are different tools available such as `Easy-RSA, OpenSSL, or CFSSL, et cetera`, or many others.
+* To generate certificates, there are different tools available such as `Easy-RSA, OpenSSL or CFSSL or many others.

-## `We will start with the CA certificates.`
+# 1] `Generate CA certificates.`

 ## 1- Create private key (`ca.key`)
 ```